nmikstas/canvas-date-time-picker/README.md

 # canvas-date-time-picker
-A date/time picker that uses plain Javascript and the canvas API
+A date/time picker that uses plain Javascript and the canvas API.

+The goal is to make a date/time picker consisting of a single class needing no other files.
+No React, no Bootstrap, no CSS.

+Detailed documentation will be written after the coding is done.

 I've decided to go in and add tons of configurable functionality.
 Working on that now!
 May take a few days.
-Last updated: 4/5/2020.
+Last updated: 4/6/2020.

 ## __Things that will be added:__
 - Fully customizeable date/time format string. ***Done***